IOTECH-Donegal/Utilities/readme.md

 # Utilities
 From time to time, I need to test new system's communications.
 For that, I needed a set of utilities that just worked.
+These utilities can also be used as the basis for including comms in an application.

 ## Network
 In this repo, there is simple network sample code for